-WA Supreme Court rules on ‘wrongful life’ case
+Court: Extraordinary damages OK in ‘wrongful life’ case

 The justices also used the opinion to disavow demeaning terminology the Washington Supreme Court used in prior rulings concerning children with birth defects.

-“It is both incorrect and harmful to refer to any person as ‘defective’ or to suggest that a child with congenital defects is not ‘normal,’ ” the court said.
+“It is both incorrect and harmful to refer to any person as ‘defective’ or to suggest that a child with congenital defects is not ‘normal,’” the court said.